ABennettLab/protocol-website/content/docs/4_dna_extraction/protocol.md

 7. Centrifuge at 10,000 rcf for 15 minutes at 4°C.[^1]

 8. After centrifugation you'll notice that the mix inside the tube divided into three layers.
 The bottom layer contains all the organic solvents, proteins and stuff we do not want.
 The thin layer in the middle is full of proteins, and we do not want it as well.
-The top layer is the one with DNA, and this is the one we're going to extract.
+The top layer is the one with DNA, and this is the one we're going to extract and transfer it into a new clean tube.
 Usually this layer is about 20-40% of the total volume, so set the pipette at 300µl, and collect most of the top layer into a clean vial.
 Remember: it is better to leave a bit of DNA behind than carrying proteins or solvents into the next steps.
 So, if you do not collect all the top layer it is fine.
 Discard the old vial.

 9. To the supernatant pipetted into the new vial, add 2.5X cold 100% ethanol.
 For example, if you extracted 300µl of supernatant, you need to add 750µl of ethanol.
 This doesn't have to be exact, so feel confident to estimate an average amount for all your samples.